Skip to content

 gh aw run workflow --push --ref main # Push to specific branch

-When --push is not used, warnings are displayed for missing or outdated lock files.
+When --push is used, automatically recompiles outdated .lock.yml files, stages all transitive imports, and triggers workflow run after successful push.
+Without --push, warnings are displayed for missing or outdated lock files.

 Terminal window